 SETTING MYSQL TIMEOUT

 When you are extracting a huge amount of data from the database, you will sometimes get a timeout.
-It might be wise to allocate a little more time to run the queries, and here is how to set the MYSQL query timeout:
+It will be wise to allocate a little more time to run the queries, and here is how to set the MYSQL query timeout:

 LOG YOUR SEND HISTORY!